bauhero/Financial-Stock-Market-Analysis/README.md

 Use Case:
 Create a visual dashboard using Power BI Business Analytics Provide price charts of the various Stock Index Provide price prediction chart of Facebook Prophet ML Model
 Provide price prediction chart of Long Short Term Memory ML Model All data to exist on MySQL DB Power BI slicer automation

+Use Case:
+Create a visual dashboard using Power BI Business Analytics Provide price charts of the various Stock Index Provide price prediction chart of Facebook Prophet ML Model
+Provide price prediction chart of Long Short Term Memory ML Model All data to exist on MySQL DB Power BI slicer automation